LUT Cube Analyzer Free

 - Saturation Response — input chroma vs output chroma scatter; points above the diagonal = saturation boost, below = reduction; coloured by input hue to show which colour families are most affected

-All scopes use a phosphor-density renderer (P50 median normalisation) — brighter areas indicate higher point density
+Waveform, Vectorscope, CIE xy, and Saturation Response use a phosphor-density renderer (P50 median normalisation) — brighter areas indicate higher point density.
+The Histogram uses a bar-chart renderer normalised to the channel peak.

 Professional Scopes — based on LUT transform of a synthetic test signal